-A seminar on studying ISA/IPEA procedures was conducted for ILPO examiners in collaboration with WIPO and the EPO, conducted by representatives of each office.
+A-In 2010 a seminar on studying ISA/IPEA procedures was conducted provided for ILPO examiners in collaboration with WIPO and the EPO, conducted by representatives of each office.

 In order to proceed with the tasks involved in becoming an ISA/IPEA our examiners made a study visit to ROSPATENT and the USPTO in order to learn from their experiences regarding handling international applications.